apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 running in single thread which was using 100% of a single core.
 This left all of the other cores free to process transactions.
 Further testing to see how this impacts throughput is needed.
-Observing the worker debug logs, all of them seemed to complete notification scans quickly finding new work.
+Observing the worker debug logs, all of them seemed to complete notification scans, quickly finding new work.

 Fluo took a descriptive approach to using scan hints, where it described what type of scan was running to Accumulo.
 However, Fluo does not care what if